-- The loading dose does not need to be adjusted. - For the other doses, use 40-50% of the standard dose and assess the dose based on effect and serum concentration after 7-10 days. - Advise the patient to report side effects (such as ataxia, nystagmus, slurred speech, sedation or rash).
+- 1. The loading dose does not need to be adjusted. - For the other doses, use 40-50% of the standard dose and assess the dose based on effect and serum concentration after 7-10 days. - 3.
+Advise the patient to get in touch if side effects (such as ataxia, nystagmus, slurred speech, sedation or rash) occur.